ScyllaDB Vector Search powers real-time AI, recommendations, and RAG at scale. Learn more

 ScyllaDB’s DynamoDB-compatible API provides five key benefits to DynamoDB users:

 1. Lower TCO: Compared to ScyllaDB, DynamoDB is very expensive at scale.
 Companies spend a great deal of time and engineering effort in their attempts to reduce their DynamoDB costs.
 DynamoDB charges separately at different rates for read and write transactions (RCUs and WRUs), global tables, and an external cache (DynamoDB Accelerator, DAX) – all of which are proprietary.
-An open source based solution eliminates these costs and minimizes other operational expenses.
 ScyllaDB’s design efficiency allows developers to use significantly fewer resources for the same task or workload.
 According to our ScyllaDB vs DynamoDB benchmark, users can expect to save 80% – 93% overall to support the same workload (5x-14x less expensive).
 Because of its highly performant design ScyllaDB also eliminates the cost of any in-memory cache (such as DAX).

 2. Performance: ScyllaDB provides far better and more consistent performance than DynamoDB, with extremely low latencies and better handling of hot partitions, and no read or write limitations based on provisioned cost.
 While DynamoDB offers throughput guarantees, its latencies, especially p99 latencies, suffer in comparison to ScyllaDB.
 That’s because ScyllaDB is designed around asynchronous communications and a “shared nothing” architecture, allowing it to take full advantage of underlying modern multi-core, multi-CPU NUMA hardware.
 While both DynamoDB and ScyllaDB have the capability to scale, we believe in giving you the most efficient performance possible, getting the highest utility of the underlying infrastructure you’re running on.

 3. Scalability: Many DynamoDB users are torn between provisioned and far more expensive OnDemand options.
 Provisioned may be less costly upfront, but bursty or spiky workloads cause bounces between under-provisioning and over-provisioning, oscillating between throttling and wasted budget.
 The result with both OnDemand and Provisioning DynamoDB is often “Bill Shock.”
-ScyllaDB Open Source 6, ScyllaDB Enterprise 2024, and ScyllaDB Cloud DBaaS use a combination of Tablets and Raft consensus algorithms for rapid and safe topology changes (provisioning, expanding, and contracting clusters and their requisite nodes) in parallel, rapidly delivering the ability to feed in and query data – critical to handling variable workloads.
+ScyllaDB uses a combination of Tablets and Raft consensus algorithms for rapid and safe topology changes (provisioning, expanding, and contracting clusters and their requisite nodes) in parallel, rapidly delivering the ability to feed in and query data – critical to handling variable workloads.
 For more on how ScyllaDB has been designed for elastic scalability, see the ScyllaDB architecture overview.

 4. No Vendor Lock-in: You can now run your DynamoDB workloads on any cluster: on-premises, on your favorite public cloud, a hybrid cloud deployment, or using our ScyllaDB Cloud Database as a Service (NoSQL DBaaS) on AWS or Google Cloud.
-Our DynamoDB-compatible API interface is available in both open source or rigorously-tested enterprise-grade releases, making it an excellent DynamoDB open source alternative.
+Our DynamoDB-compatible API interface is an excellent DynamoDB source alternative.

-5. Openness: Unlike DynamoDB, ScyllaDB Open Source NoSQL allows users to review the source code and any known defects, and in return can add their own contributions to the project.
-Operationally, ScyllaDB can run on any suitable server cluster regardless of location (on-premises, in any private or public cloud, or on our own DBaaS, ScyllaDB Cloud) or deployment method (bare metal, containerized, virtualized, or deployed in pods via Kubernetes).
+5. Openness: Operationally, ScyllaDB can run on any suitable server cluster regardless of location (on-premises, in any private or public cloud, or on our own DBaaS, ScyllaDB Cloud) or deployment method (bare metal, containerized, virtualized, or deployed in pods via Kubernetes).
 This contributes to the user’s lower TCO by allowing deployment flexibility in line with their existing operations.
-ScyllaDB also uses popular open source projects for its monitoring stack (Grafana, Prometheus) making it easy to use in or out of AWS, or to integrate to a 3rd party monitoring system like DataDog.
+ScyllaDB also uses popular projects for its monitoring stack (Grafana, Prometheus) making it easy to use in or out of AWS, or to integrate to a 3rd party monitoring system like DataDog.

 ScyllaDB as a Platform for a DynamoDB-compatible API